-By reading this article you are either a real estate investor, or an aspiring real estate investor.
+By reading this article you are either a real estate investor or an aspiring real estate investor.
 You have surely talked with people discussing LLCs (Limited Liability Companies.)
-One of the struggles investors run into finding reliable information that they can trust.
-The LLC topic is no different.
+One of the struggles investors run into is finding reliable information that they can trust.
+Learning about the benefits of forming an LLC is no different.

-Today I will tackle the benefits of the LLC!
-I will also list the risks involved in operating an LLC, too.
+Today I will tackle how to start an LLC.
+I will also list the risks involved in operating an LLC.
 After all, knowing the weaknesses of an entity can allow you to build a stronger strategy.
 This allows you to sleep well at night knowing all your bases are covered.

 There are many benefits to using a LLC as the foundation of your real estate business.
 The most important benefit is that this entity limits liability and minimizes personal exposure in the event of a lawsuit.
 When a LLC owns a property it will be responsible for the property in court, not you.
 If the lawsuit it lost, the losses are limited to what is in the LLC.

-The LLC can be formed and operated in all 50 states and is uniformly upheld.
-You can choose to form a LLC in your local state or in a foreign state, depending on your needs.
+The LLC can be formed and operated in all 50 states and is uniformly upheld across the United states.
+You can choose to form a LLC in your local state or in a any other state, depending on your needs.

 Most LLCs will have an annual fee and corporate management requirements.
 This will vary from state-to-state, so be sure to know what your state requires.